manascb1344/together-mcp-server/README.md

 3. Commit your changes
 4. Push the branch to your fork
 5. Open a Pull Request

+Feature requests and bug reports can be submitted via GitHub Issues.
+Please check existing issues before creating a new one.

 For significant changes, please open an issue first to discuss your proposed changes.